risk-first/website/Deadline-Risk.md

  - Don't build into your plans a _need_ to start shopping at 9am.
  - Arrive at the bus-stop _early_.

-The amount of slack you build into the schedule is likely dependent on the level of risk you face:  I tend to arrive a few minutes early for a bus, because the risk is _low_ (there'll be another bus along soon), however I try to arrive over an hour early for a flight, because I can't simply get on the next flight straight away, and I've already paid for it, so the risk is _high_.
+The amount of slack you build into the schedule is likely dependent on the level of risk you face:  I tend to arrive a few minutes early for a bus, because the risk is _low_ (there'll be another bus along soon).
+However, I try to arrive over an hour early for a flight, because I can't simply get on the next flight straight away and I've already paid for it, so the risk is _high_.

 [Deadline Risk](Deadline-Risk) becomes very hard to manage when you have to coordinate actions with lots of tightly-constrained events.
 So what else can give?
 We can reduce the number of _parties_ involved in the event, which reduces risk, or, we can make sure all the parties are in the same _place_ to begin with.

 ## Deadlines

-Often when running a software project, you're given a team of people and told to get something delivered by a certain date.  i.e. you have an artificially-imposed deadline on delivery.
+Often when running a software project you're given a team of people and told to get something delivered by a certain date, i.e. you have an artificially-imposed deadline on delivery.

 What happens if you miss the deadline?
 It could be: